India passes coronavirus milestone: The largest number of daily cases in the world

 Such problems have been resolved, said N. Manjunath Prasad, Bangalore’s new municipal commissioner.
 Local authorities are actively seeking out people who should be tested and also addressed a manpower shortage at the city’s two main testing laboratories.
 The number of tests conducted daily has more than doubled over the past month, to about 25,000.

-Even as India sets new single-day records for cases, those figures likely understate how quickly the virus has spread.
+Even as India sets new single-day records for cases, those figures probably understate how quickly the virus has spread.
 A recent survey in India’s capital found that 29 percent of people had antibodies indicating prior infection with the coronavirus.
 If accurate, that would translate into at least 6 million infections in Delhi alone.

 In Pune, a large city in western India, an antibody study in five wards with high numbers of cases found that more than half of people had been infected.
 In one such area, 65 percent of people had antibodies indicating prior infection, which would meet the threshold for herd immunity — the point at which the virus stops spreading because the number of people susceptible to it has fallen significantly.